A Complete Guide to Salesforce Connect for Your Business

 G-Connector

-G-Connector acts as a virtual bridge, seamlessly connecting Salesforce and Google Sheets.
-It enables two-way synchronization, letting you effortlessly share Salesforce reports and import data into Salesforce, even with users outside your organization.
+G-Connector connects Salesforce and Google Sheets.
+It provides two-way synchronization, letting you effortlessly share Salesforce reports and import data into Salesforce, even with users outside your organization.

 Pros